Formal Series of Generalised Functions and Their Application to Deformation Quantisation: Conclusions

 Another challenge are eigenstates of quantum observables.
 They are usually represented by formal series of generalised functions containing arbitrary negative powers of the deformation parameter.
 And such series are not distributions over the set of smooth functions.

-Thus we conclude that it is impossible to put formal series calculus required by quantum mechanics in frames of theory of generalised functions.
-But it does not mean that one cannot apply formal series in quantum problems.
-It is sufficient to accept the fact, that every observable has its own class of states.
+Thus we conclude sadly that in general it is hardly possible to put the formal series calculus adequate for quantum mechanics in frames of the mathematically rigorous theory of generalised functions.
+But it does not mean that one cannot apply formal series in quantum problems at all.
+Just one needs to treat observables individually since every measurable quantity has its own class of admissible states.
+This method is not as elegant as dealing with one universal class of test functions and its unique set of linear functionals but fully acceptable.
+Quite surprisingly some hope arises when one considers states described by generalised functions of zero measure supports.
+This kind of analysis is going to be covered by our forthcoming article.

-A remedy for the aforementioned difficulties could be a strict quantisation.
-It would eliminate formal series and produce convergent expressions.
+A remedy for the aforementioned difficulties could be a strict quantisation \cite{berezin}.
+The strict quantisation would eliminate formal series and produce convergent expressions.
 An extra profit from this convergence would be possibility of substituting a numerical value of the deformation parameter.
-Unfortunately, at this moment we do not know, how in general the strict quantisation algorithm could be achieved.
+Unfortunately at this moment the strict quantisation procedure is known only for some specific types of manifolds, see e.g. \cite{gra}.